This page describes the American Ingenuity Prefab Dome Home Kit Contents.

 What Does The American Ingenuity Prefabricated Component Panel and Dome Kit Consist Of?

-The prefab component panels consist of a center core of seven inches of rigid, nontoxic R28 expanded polystyrene (EPS) insulation NOT styrofoam.
-On the exterior of the EPS is 3/4 inch concrete reinforced with galvanized steel mesh and fibers.
-On the interior of the EPS is 1/2 inch Georgia Pacific DensArmor – mold resistant and water resistant gypsum drywall.
-The 1/2 inch wallboard is moisture resistant, mold resistant gypsum drywall which contains fiberglass matting instead of paper matting.
+The prefab component panels consist of a center core of 7″ of rigid expanded polystyrene (EPS) insulation NOT styrofoam.
+On the exterior of the EPS is 3/4″ concrete reinforced with galvanized steel mesh.
+On the interior of the EPS is 1/2″ Georgia Pacific DensArmor mold resistant and water resistant gypsum drywall.
+The 1/2″ wallboard is moisture resistant, mold resistant gypsum wallboard that contains silicon in the gypsum and fiberglass matting instead of paper.
 There is no food source for mold growth in any of the panel’s materials.
 During kit assembly it could rain.
 After the drywall is allowed to dry it goes back to its original consistency.
 The wallboard is not conventional sheet rock that will crumble and mold when it gets wet.
-The seam areas between the panels, once filled with on-site fiber concrete averages two inches thick.
+The seam areas between the panels, once filled with on-site fiber concrete are about 3″ deep by 5″ wide with the concrete averaging two inches.
 Engineers tell us the steel reinforced concreted seams act like steel beams.
 To learn about the prefabricated panel’s composition, click on Composition.
 The building plans standard foundation is monolithic slab.
 However Ai can design the dome to be built on basements, pilings, stem wall, etc. To lean more, click on Foundations.

-The Ai Dome Building Kit (22′-48′) consists of all the component panels for the dome’s exterior shell and panels for one entryway.
-Your floor plan selection determines how many more entryways or dormer panels your kit contains.
-Entryways and dormers are structural awnings which extend out from the dome.
-Under them a 2×4 or 2×6 framed PT wall is built on site to accept your locally purchased windows and doors.
+The Ai Dome Building Kit (22′-48′) consists of all the component panels for the dome’s exterior shell and one entryway.
+Your floor plan selection determines how many more entryways or dormers your kit contains.
+Entryways and dormers are structural awnings that extend out from the dome.
+Under them a 2×4 or 2×6 framed wall is built on site to accept your locally purchased windows and doors.
+To view Kit Contents, click on Kit.
 To learn more about the entryways and dormers, click on Building Options.
-The kit does not include doors or windows or interior items other than the interior wallboard on each triangle and riser panel.
-Ai believes you should not pay shipping on another semi-truck for standard items which can purchases locally from Lowes or Home Depot or off Craig’s List, or eBay, etc..
+The kit does not include any doors or windows or interior items other than the interior wallboard on each triangle and riser panel.
+Ai believes you should not pay shipping on standard items that you can purchase locally from Lowes or Home Depot or off Craig’s List, or eBay, etc..
 To view items not included in the kit, click on Not Included.

 The Domes first row of panels are four foot tall rectangle riser panels and entryway base panels.
 The majority of the rest of the prefab panels are triangle in shape with panels to complete the entryways and dormers.
 The slab is poured on site.
-If you desire a nine feet seven inches or ten foot ceiling height in first floor rooms that have a ceiling, then a two foot tall additional riser panel can be purchased from American Ingenuity.
+If you desire a ten foot ceiling height in first floor rooms that have a ceiling, then a two foot tall additional riser panel can be purchased from American Ingenuity.